torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 ## ED25519 signatures

-For generating the keys, I used the PIV tool built by Yubico, called `$ yubico-piv-tool`.
+For generating the keys, I used the PIV tool built by Yubico, called `yubico-piv-tool`.
 It can be built using package managers like Homebrew or by simply cloning the source repository and building it.

 The steps for key generation are: